Oslo-Nye-Fagskole/git-essentials/Managing workflow with branches.md

    git status
    ```

-2. Ensure you’re on the `main` branch before starting:
+2. Ensure you're on the `main` branch before starting:
    ```bash
    git checkout main
    ```

-3. Create a branch for a new feature: let’s add **Elite Units**:
+3. Create a branch for a new feature: let's add **Elite Units**:
    ```bash
    git checkout -b add-elites
    ```